 Turning pro means doing pro things, things like method acting.

-As a professional actor, I’ve used many different acting techniques, such as Stanislavski’s “method”.
+As a professional actor, I’ve used many different acting techniques, such as Stanislavski’s “Method”.
 These techniques train us to bring up highly emotional memories to create emotional states that we then use in a show.
 This can be a cathartic practice.
 But it can also cause emotional trauma.

 When I was preparing for Hamlet, I got far too into the role.
 I was method acting Hamlet every day.
 It got to the point where I actually hallucinated that I was inside an old castle in Denmark with Cladius having just killed my dad.
 And no, there were no narcotics involved in this incident, we’re not talking River Phoenix in the Viper Room here.

-- Mind body exercises (yoga, Tai Chi, Qigong)
+4. Mind-body exercises (yoga, Tai Chi, Qigong)

 Scientific research shows that Qigong, Tai Chi, and yoga are effective ways of stopping anxiety, depression, and mood disorders.